Skip to content

 --provider CI provider (gitlab or github)

---output Output file path
+--output Output file (default: stdout)

---template-dir Custom template directory
+--template-dir Custom template directory (overrides built-in templates)

 template custom